 OUR FRIENDS AT SEATTLE CODERDOJO

 We modeled many aspects of our initial coderdojo after our friends at Seattle CoderDojo, and thank them for their advice.
-They are the Washington State pioneers.
+Although no longer in operation, for many years they were the Washington State pioneers.

 WATCH OUR VIDEO BELOW FROM BKAT's "Around Kitsap" show!